 This pushed all PSU banks (where the major chunk of NPAs lay) to tie up with them thus strangling open market supply.
 For obvious reasons, we shut the venture down without launching the MVP (who would want to compete against the government!).

 My second attempted venture was in the space of seized vehicles found near multiple towing yards, police stations, etc. (You guessed correctly, I am always thinking out of the box!)

-The high levels of corruption, non-response, and absence of formal mode to interact with said institutions led us to close this venture at an early stage.
+The high levels of corruption, non-response, and absence of a formal mode to interact with said institutions led us to close this venture at an early stage.